Investigating Stark many-body localization with continuous unitary transformation flows: Results

 In the ergodic regime the expansion is dominated by two-point interaction terms, $s\to 1$.
 On the other hand, the interaction terms decay in the localized phase and the dominant contributing terms are the single particle terms ($s \to 0$).
 Ref.~\cite{Bertoni_2024} introduced an equivalent quantity, basing it upon the so-called ''real-space'' support introduced in Ref.~\cite{Thomson2023a} and applying it to 1D Stark MBl systems with an earlier variant of TFE.
 We find that it is not necessary for the TFE flow to converge to particularly high precision for $s$ to display the characteristic structure of the LIOMs, since it only requires the global structure to be captured accurately, and we can study systems with $U=1.0$, on the edge of the TFE's capabilities.\\ In Fig.~\ref{fig:stark_1d_transition} we show the support $s$ as a function of the onsite potential $\gamma$ for different system sizes.
-We extract the critical potential strength $\gamma_c$, that signifies the finite size crossover between the delocalized and localized regimes, from the crossing point of the curves belonging to different system sizes.
-In 1D, finite size effects are weak and for small systems we estimate $\gamma_c \approx 0.7$, which agrees with results that can be obtained from ED spectral statistics \cite{Zisling_2022} and experiments with trapped ions \cite{Morong_2021}.
+We extract the (moving) critical potential strength $\gamma_c$, that signifies the finite size crossover between the delocalized and localized regimes, from the crossing point of the curves belonging to different system sizes.
+In 1D, finite size effects are weak and for small systems we estimate a (almost stationary) crossing point $\gamma_c \approx 0.7$, which agrees with results that can be obtained from ED spectral statistics \cite{Zisling_2022} and experiments with trapped ions \cite{Morong_2021}.
 However, for systems larger than accessible by ED, there is a visible drift of the crossing point towards smaller external potential, agreeing with the results from an earlier version of TFE \cite{Bertoni_2024}.
-An extrapolation to infinite system sizes could very well lead to $\gamma_c \to 0$, supporting the claims of \cite{Doggen_2021,Zisling_2022} that there is no true ergodic regime for $\gamma>0$ in the thermodynamic limit.
+An extrapolation to infinite system sizes could very well lead to $\gamma_c \to 0$, supporting the claims of \cite{Doggen_2021} that there is no true ergodic regime for $\gamma>0$ in the thermodynamic limit.
 This behavior is very different from the one found in ordinary MBL systems, see for example the analysis of wavefunction statistics in Refs.~\cite{Tikhonov_2021,Herre_2023}, spectral statistics in Ref.~\cite{Tikhonov_2018}, or Refs.~\cite{Iyer_2013,Zhang_2018,Aramthottil_2021} for scaling analyses of QP-MBL systems.
+Additionally, we need to consider that only the $s\to0$ limit can ensure true localization, as the problem then reduces to a non-interacting Stark problem, which is only achieved in the large $L$ limit or for very strong $\gamma$.
+Any $s>0$ allows for two-particle effects which could facilitate delocalization at infinite time in finite size systems either by themselves or by generating higher order effects that are not included in the truncated flow equations \cite{Kloss2023, Zisling_2022}.
 In 2D, finite size effects are much stronger and the crossing point is only visible beyond system sizes accessible by ED.
 The decrease to $s\to 0$ that signifies full localization is slower than in 1D, for larger systems we find a crossing point at $\gamma_c \approx 1.3$, slowely drifting to smaller $\gamma$.
 However, from the system sizes accessible by TFE, a statement about the thermodynamic limit would still be speculative.
 Our findings, which indicate localization even in 2D, do not contradict results about subdiffusive transport in 2D lattice systems with strong tilted potentials in theory \cite{Zhang_2020}, DMRG studies \cite{Doggen_2022} and experiment \cite{Guardado_Sanchez_2020}.
 This is due to the fact that we chose the most transport-prohibitive direction for the potential along the diagonal of the 2D grid, while the subdiffusive regime is found by applying the tilt along one of the axes, decoupling transport along the other axis from the potential.
 It would be important to conduct experiments with our setup to confirm these findings.